Portfolio Valuation – All you need to know

 Investment portfolio and its valuation

-In its most basic form, an investment portfolio can be defined as a collection of individual issued securities, such as stocks, bonds and other financial instruments, which are pooled together for the purpose of obtaining a certain level of gains and profits.
-In order to achieve desired returns and benefits, it is necessary to analyze the probabilities of the potential outcomes and calculate their corresponding true values.
+While “portfolio valuation” can refer to any collection of assets, an investment portfolio can be defined as a collection of individual issued securities, such as stocks, bonds and other financial instruments, which are pooled together for the purpose of obtaining a certain level of gains and profits.

 What does the portfolio include?